camunda/camunda-docs/docs/product-manuals/clients/java-client/logging.md

 ## Configuration

-Add a file called `log4j2.xml` to the classpath of your application.
-Add the following content:
+First, add a file called `log4j2.xml` to the classpath of your application.

+Then, add the following content:

 ```xml
 <?xml version="1.0" encoding="UTF-8"?>